30 Nov Managing Parkinson’s Symptoms Through Diet

 Foods to avoid

 You should avoid eating foods that are high in fat, or fried food.
-Many of the Parkinson’s medications available can have the unwanted side effect of nausea, diarrhea and constipation.
+Many of the Parkinson’s medications available can have the unwanted side effect of nausea, diarrhoea and constipation.
+Whilst you may be able to find relief from other items, such as a massager, it is best to avoid the issue altogether if possible.
 Cutting down on foods that are likely to clog up the system, or be difficult to digest will help keep you regular.
 Try not to have a diet that is high in protein, as it can interfere with some medications and make them less effective.
 Keep your diet low in salt as this can have an effect on your blood pressure and circulation.
 It is also a good idea to avoid eating too much sugar, as it is not good for the immune system.
 If you are looking to sweeten food, for instance, yoghurt or cereal, a spoonful of honey is a good alternative.
 Honey has natural antimicrobial properties.

 Using diet to manage Parkinson’s Side Effects

 Having frequent headaches is common with Parkinson’s Disease.
 Drinking plenty of water can help alleviate the symptoms and also improve any problems with the digestive system.
 Drinking water will also help with muscle tension.
 It is recommended that the average male drink 3.7 litres of water a day.
 Insomnia and disturbed sleep is a frequent side effect.
 It is recommended that you keep consumption of caffeine and alcohol to a minimum as they can disturb sleep patterns.